lqiu1127/Live-Penetration-Testing/README.md

 Vulnerability #1: Username Enumeration

-The programmer bolded the login unsucessful for logins that have the correct username.
+The programmer bolded the login unsucessful for logins that have the correct username. when user doesnt exist, the login unsucessful is in <span class= "failed">.
+However when the user does exist it is replaced with a <span class= "failure">

 Vulnerability #2: __________________